ted-spence-avalara/developer-dot/communications/dev-guide/commit-uncommit/commit-request.md

 {% endhighlight %}

 <h4>What are we sending?</h4>
-The example above assumes you have submitted transactions for the current reporting cycle with a DocumentCode (<code>doc</code>) of "123456789" set.
-This specifies the DocumentCode you want to update.
+The example above assumes you have submitted transactions for the current reporting cycle with a DocumentCode (<code>doc</code>) of "123456789".
+The <code>doc</code> key identifies the DocumentCode you want to update.

 Next comes the Commit flag (<code>cmmt</code>).
-Set this flag to <code>true</code> to mark the DocumentCode (<code>doc</code>) as commited or <code>false</code> to uncommit the DocumentCode.
-Reminder: this action commits or uncommits all transactions with this DocumentCode.
+Set this flag to <code>true</code> to mark the DocumentCode (<code>doc</code>) as committed or <code>false</code> to uncommit the DocumentCode.  <b>Reminder</b>: this action commits or uncommits all transactions with this DocumentCode.

 Last is the optional <a class="dev-guide-link" href="/communications/dev-guide/reference/key-value-pair/">Key Value Pair</a> (<code>opt</code>).
-This is where optional infomraiton about the commit batch, transactions, cutomer, etc. can be stored.
+This is where optional information about the commit batch, transactions, customer, etc. can be stored.

 <h3>Response</h3>
-The Commit response contains a confirmation of success or failuare:
+The Commit response contains a confirmation of success or failure:

 {% highlight json %}
 {